MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     separate tax detail for each type of good or service.
 (Be sure to set up both sales and purchases details, if applicable.)

-*If certain goods and services aren’t taxable in a particular jurisdiction, you may not need to set up a tax detail for them.
+*If certain goods and services aren't taxable in a particular jurisdiction, you may not need to set up a tax detail for them.
 However, if you are required to track sales or purchases of these exempt or zero-rate taxes, you can set up tax details to do so.*